o-lim/bam/README.md

   test_args [list of strings]
       Sets the default flags or options to use for unit test execution.

-  test_console [boolean]
+  test_pool [label]
-      When set to true, tests will be run in the built-in ninja "console" pool, unless specified otherwise by the target/test.
+      A fully-qualified label representing the pool that will be used to run the test.
+By default, tests will be run in the built-in ninja "console" pool, unless specified otherwise by the target/test.

   test_runner [string]
       Sets the default test runner.